fredemmott/fredemmott.github.io/blog/_posts/2022-05-29-vr-software-components.markdown

 This allows things like:
 * changing how controllers work in the game, e.g. simulating different kinds of controllers
 * adding, removing, or modifying visual layers, e.g. adding overlays
-* giving the game differnt information about the hardware, e.g. changing resolution or eye position
+* giving the game different information about the hardware, e.g. changing resolution or eye position

 OpenXR Toolkit is one of these API layers; while it requires OpenXR, it does not require OpenComposite, and neither OpenXR or OpenComposite require it.